div1121/CSCI-3100-Project-E3/README.md

 Users may login as guest, register a new account by email and password, login with their account and logout.
 Confirmation is required to create a new account.

+## User interface
+Our webpage uses the Bootstrap library to design the user interface.

 ## Changelog